fk-961/mastering_git/virtual_environments.md

 Now when someone clones a repo on their machine, all they have to do is create a new virtual environment and then run <code>pip install -r requirements.txt</code>.

 We can also specify the name of the virtual environment in the requirements file.

+A nice example we did here is we needed the ipykernel package to run jupyter notebook which some people might not have.